aridoza/foundational-java/oop-java/inheritance-abstraction-lab/README.md

 > ***Note:*** _This can be a pair programming activity or done independently._

 This homework will provide you with some more practice on creating abstract classes, subclasses, and interfaces.
-You need to design an app that manages a school.
+You need to design a program that manages a school.
 The school has Classrooms, and the Classrooms have Teachers and Students assigned to them.
 Each classroom contains students in a single grade (1st, 2nd, 3rd, etc.).

 The actions and properties of each class is up to you to decide.